biasmv/pv/doc/viewer.rst

   :param type: The type of event to listen to.
 Must be either 'atomClicked' or 'atomDoubleClicked'
   :param callback: The function to receive the callback.
 If the special value 'center' is passed to the callback, a event handler is installed that centers the viewer on the clicked atom/residue.

   The arguments of the callback function are *picked*, and *originalEvent* which is the original mouse event.
 Picked contains information about the scene nodes that was clicked/doubleClicked as well as the actual clicked atom.
-It also contains a transformation matrix, that if set needs to be applied to the atom's position to get the correct position in global coordinates.
-This is illustrated in the second example below.

 The following code simply logs the clicked residue to the console when an atom is clicked.